-In s-plane, an LPTV Harmonic transfer function has a similar form of an LTI transfer function.
+In the s plane, the form of a LPTV harmonic transfer function is similar to that of a LTI transfer function.

 □

-Definition E.3: LPTV Poles in s-plane are the location in the complex s-plane where the harmonic transfer function is not analytic . □
+Definition E.3: The LPTV poles in the s plane mark the location in the complex s plane where the harmonic transfer function is not analytic . □

-The poles of an LPTV system are obtained by solving eigenvalue problem
+The poles of a LPTV system are obtained by solving the eigenvalue problem: